Procedure: Student surveys and evaluations

 - The University gathers formal student feedback via:

-- Standard University surveys; including routine sector-wide surveys approved by government or peak bodies, and internal surveys approved by the Vice-Chancellor, or Deputy Vice-Chancellor
+- Standard University surveys, including routine sector-wide surveys approved by government or peak bodies, and internal surveys approved by the Vice-Chancellor, or Deputy Vice-Chancellor (Academic) for coursework students and the Deputy Vice-Chancellor (Research and Innovation) for Higher Degree Research (HDR) students; and

-- Non-standard surveys; including any one-off or infrequent surveys exploring a specific question or theme as approved by the Director of Planning and Performance Measurement Division (PPM).
+- Non-standard surveys, including any one-off or infrequent surveys exploring a specific question or theme as approved by the Director of Planning and Service Performance Division (PSP).

 - Teaching staff, either individually or as a team, may also gather informal, local feedback from students in their class to improve the immediate experience of teaching and learning for those students.

-- The Student Experience of Learning and Teaching (SELT) (or equivalent) is used for both quality assurance and quality improvement of classes and teaching.
+- The Student Experience of Learning and Teaching surveys (SELT) (or equivalent) are used for both quality assurance and quality improvement of courses and teaching.
 Evaluations are standardised across the University to allow for benchmarking.

 - SELT evaluations are conducted using standardised questionnaires, mode of delivery and survey dates.

 - SELT evaluations are delivered online for efficiency and consistency.
-Only intensive classes taught in the field or offshore may request paper-based evaluations by emailing firstname.lastname@example.org.
-All such requests require approval by the Director of PPM.
+Paper-based evaluations are only available for intensive courses taught in the field or offshore via email request to email@example.com.
+All such requests require approval by the Director of PSP.

 - SELT responses are confidential.